We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Short-term decisions, long-term consequences

+Consider the recent example of Dukaan CEO Suumit Shah firing 90% of his support staff in favor of a chatbot, and broadcasting the news on X that the average time taken to resolve a customer’s issue dropped by almost 98%.
+While he described the decision as purely financial, Shah faced swift backlash after countless users tweeted that his support team losing their income stream was nothing to celebrate.
 Or consider Vanderbilt University using ChatGPT to pen a statement on the Michigan State University shooting.
 The letter mentioned creating a culture of respect and understanding on campus, and ended with a sentence in parentheses that read, “Paraphrase from OpenAI’s ChatGPT AI language model, personal communication, February 15, 2023.”
 Critics countered that a statement on such a sensitive topic should be grounded in human empathy and respect.

-Organic AI adoption beats an AI overhaul
+Organic adoption of AI beats an AI overhaul

 Instead of rushing to implement AI, think about where your employees are feeling the most pain, and involve them in implementation.
 Only 19% of workers say their company invests in the right technology to support them, according to Eagle Hill polling.
 As a result, 83% of employees perceived that technology is not improving their ability to add value to the organization.
 This polling shows that it’s more important to be the organization that gets AI adoption right, rather than be the first.

-Quickly implementing AI can lead to wasting resources on tools that don’t actually help your workforce accomplish organizational goals.
-Organic integration, on the other hand, can boost performance by incorporating AI tools that actually improve productivity without harming your organization’s reputation or morale.
+Quickly implementing AI can lead to wasting resources on tools that don’t help your workforce accomplish organizational goals.
+Organic integration, on the other hand, can boost performance by incorporating AI tools that improve productivity without harming your organization’s reputation or morale.
 And when AI is integrated humanely, positive employee experience is preserved.

 Starting small might look like introducing training to use out-of-the-box large language models (LLMs), such as ChatGPT, as a desktop job aid.
 Or implementing robotic process automation (RPA) to regulate data quality and manual work activities before embracing large-scale AI adoption.
 RPA is an automation technology that can take the work people generally dislike off their plates, for instance, logging into applications and scraping data from the web.
 RPA makes people more productive by taking care of mundane work, while still leaving important decision-making processes that require human empathy to the individual.